 The Escape Artist has heard many fears expressed about financial independence.

-Another line of objections revolves around the scary prospect of some one having no job to structure their time for them.
+Another line of objections revolves around the scary prospect of having no job to structure their time for them.
 What would they do all day?

 “I don’t know what I’d do with all that time”